 It may be possible this year to still get an FHA loan rate in the 4% range according to Zillow reports, and this could be even lower than conventional interest rates.
 That is a great deal for a borrower with a sub-par credit score.
 FHA loan qualifications are more attainable than at any time of the last decade.
 Check for fixed and adjustable rates that are available on most FHA mortgage programs.

-There are FHA loan lenders standing by, ready to help you qualify for a FHA loan that gets you into the home of your dreams.
+FHA loan lenders standing by, ready to help you qualify for a FHA loan that gets you into the home of your dreams.

 You can get either a fixed or adjustable rate mortgage, depending upon your financial situation and risk tolerance.
 You do not have to get a fixed rate if you would prefer an adjustable five or seven-year mortgage.
 This can save you a good deal of interest.
 Not all government finance programs offer such a wide variety of mortgage terms.
 The ARM’s ranging from one to seven years and the fixed amortized options offer the choice of a fifteen or thirty-year term.